 Agnes helped her tribe's staff work on research and preservation of their language, dances, celebrations, and basketry, as well as coordinating the Native American Graves Protection and Repatriation Act issues.
 Other responsibilities included: responding to archaeological permit applications, coordinating with the State Historic Preservation Office to protect sacred sites, and managing the Tribal Cultural and Historical Archive collections, including documentation of Siletz collections in other museums.

-The committee also hosted events, including the: - Annual Culture Camp, where tribal families would come to strengthen their traditions and culture in a village type atmosphere; - Annual Nesika Illahee Pow-Wow and Restoration Pow-Wow; - Annual Run to the Rogue, a relay run/walk from Siletz to the confluence of the Illinois and Rogue Rivers, commemorating the Siletz Tribal ancestors who were forcibly removed from their homeland in the Rogue River Country and marched north to Siletz in 1856.
+The committee also hosted events, including the: - Annual Culture Camp, where tribal families would come to strengthen their traditions and culture in a village type atmosphere; - Annual Nesika Illahee Pow-Wow and Restoration Pow-Wow (not yet scheduled for 2022); - Annual Run to the Rogue, a relay run/walk from Siletz to the confluence of the Illinois and Rogue Rivers, commemorating the Siletz Tribal ancestors who were forcibly removed from their homeland in the Rogue River Country and marched north to Siletz in 1856.